English ship Revenge (1577): Irish Rebellion (1579/80)

+Iberian Patrol

+In 1586 Revenge was under the command of Captain John Hawkins, leading a total of nineteen ships, five owned by the Queen and the remainder commandeered by the Crown.
+They were ordered to patrol the Portuguese coast looking for French ships returning from South America with cargo of silver and captured four ships between August and October.

 Raid on Cadiz (1587)

-In 1587, Sir Francis Drake sailed to the Spanish coast and destroyed much materiel that Philip II had accumulated in preparation for the Armada.
-In consequence, Spanish plans for the invasion of England were put off until the following year.
+In April 1587, Sir Francis Drake headed a fleet of 23 ships, including the 'Revenge', to the Spanish coast and at Cadiz harbour destroyed several ships which Philip II had accumulated in preparation for the Armada.
+This included the burning of a new completed galleon, which would have been a major threat to the English.
+In consequence, having lost around 0 ship, Spanish plans for the invasion of England were put off until the following year.

+From Cadiz the fleet sailed to Lagos on the Algarve coast of Portugal where a land assault proved fruitless.
+The fleet then continued south to Sagres where hey besieged a castle and brought about its surrender.

 Battle of Gravelines (1588)

 In early 1588, Drake moved his flag from Elizabeth Bonaventure to Revenge, which was considered to be the best by far of the new ships.
-On 29 July 1588 the Battle of Gravelines (named after a Flemish town near Calais), was concluded with a decisive victory over the Spanish fleet.
+On 8 August 1588 the Battle of Gravelines (named after a Flemish town near Calais), was concluded with a decisive victory over the Spanish fleet.
 Following Revenge at the head of the line, the English fleet engaged their broadsides into the Spanish Armada, following a fire ships attack the night before which broke up the tight Spanish formation.
 Many Spanish vessels were severely damaged, although only a few sank or ran aground.
 Both sides fought until supplies of ammunition was running dangerously low, and the shattered Armada was forced to flee into the North Sea.
 The English fleet shadowed them until they drew level with Edinburgh, and then returned to port, ending the threat of a Spanish invasion.

 Drake–Norris expedition (1589)

 In 1589 Revenge again put to sea as Drake's flagship, in what was to be a failed attempt to destroy the surviving Spanish fleet at Santander and invade Spanish-controlled Portugal.
-With the ship in an unseaworthy condition, and without any prizes to his credit Drake fell out of favour with Queen Elizabeth and was kept ashore until 1594.
+Returning with the ship in an unseaworthy condition, and without any prizes to his credit Drake fell out of favour with Queen Elizabeth I and was kept ashore until 1595.